 So much so, that it was seen as lifestyle rather than religion.
 The concept of religion as we know it today was only introduced to Scandinavia through Christianity.

 Paganism is occasionally mentioned in viking sagas.
 However, such sagas were mostly written down in Iceland in the 13th-century, a couple hundred years after Christianity was introduced.
 Who knows how these more modern beliefs coloured the memories of history?

-Read more: The Gods of Norse Mythology
+Read more: Norse Mythology

 We do know that chieftains held a priest-like role, and that pagan worship likely involved the sacrifice of horses.

 We also know that Vikings weren't one people.
 They lived in groups across a vast region.
 That said, it's likely that these groups saw themselves to a certain extent as one with other speakers of Old Norse across northern Europe.
 The pre-Christian belief systems shared many ecological, economic and cultural ties.

 Like the Greeks and the Romans before them, the Vikings worshipped several gods.
 The best known is Odin, God of Wisdom, Poetry and War.
 Odin's son Thor—the God of Thunder—and the goddesses of fertility Freyr and Freyja are other notable names.

 The vikings sailed far and wide

 The raids on the British Isles and elsewhere brought the Vikings into more regular contact with the Christian world.
 It's believed that the Vikings maintained their own beliefs after the raids, but came under political pressure to convert if more peaceful relationships were to be formed.